-The CGIF promotes ceramic and glass science and engineering to middle and high school students through distribution of its Materials Science Classroom Kit.
-The kit is used by teachers to introduce 7th-12th grade students to the basic classes of materials–ceramics, composites, metals, and polymers–through fun and interactive lessons.
-The kit includes nine materials science lessons–five teacher demonstrations and four student labs.
+The CGIF promotes ceramic and glass science and engineering to middle and high school students through the distribution of its Materials Science Classroom Kit.
+The kit is used by teachers to introduce 7th-12th grade students to the basic classes of materials -- ceramics, composites, metals, and polymers -- through fun and interactive lessons.
+The kit includes nine materials science lessons -- five teacher demonstrations and four student labs.
 Six of the lessons focus specifically on ceramic and glass materials.

-The kit includes most of the items needed to perform the demonstrations and labs, as well as a flash drive that contains an introductory PowerPoint presentation that outlines each lesson, as well as instructional videos for each demonstration.
+The kit includes most of the items needed to perform the demonstrations and labs.
+Also included is a flash drive that contains an introductory PowerPoint presentation that outlines each lesson, as well as instructional videos for each demonstration.
 The printed Teacher's Manual provides the scientific concepts, learning objectives, lesson instructions, discussion questions, and student handouts for each demonstration and lab.
-The lesson documents may also be downloaded at no charge from our website: http://ceramics.org/free-lesson-download.
+The lesson documents may also be downloaded at no charge from our website.

 Student Travel Grants and Exchanges

-Most recently, the CGIF sponsored the 2017 Winter Workshop, which took place January 18 – 22, in Orlando, Florida.
-We were pleased to host 15 international students who were supported by the European Ceramic Society, who joined students from across the United States, for a total attendance of 50 students!
+The Foundation sponsored the 2020 Winter Workshop, which took place January 24 - 28, 2020, in Daytona Beach, FL.
+We were pleased to host 16 international students supported by ECerS, who joined students from across the United States, for a total attendance of 50 students!

 Student Leadership Development

-If you have any questions or would like to discuss the Foundation's programs and initiatives, please contact Belinda Raines, Outreach Manager, at email@example.com.
+If you have any questions, or would like to discuss the Foundation's programs and initiatives contact firstname.lastname@example.org